LBMC/qY2H-Affinity-Ladder/README.md

 ![Output](/doc/Select_Output.png)

 Once the path of the `ÌNPUT` and `OUTPUT` folders are set, you have access to the analysis settings.
-The program will generate the `Affinity ladder` by taking a sub-ensemble of cells using thin gating in the `AD-Prey GFP` and `BD-Bait RFP` channels.
+The program will generate the `Affinity ladder` by taking a sub-ensemble of cells using gates in the `AD-Prey GFP` and `BD-Bait RFP` channels.
 By default the minimal and maximal values are set to those of the Fig. 4 (B and C) of our publication.

 ![Configuration](/doc/Analysis_Configuration.png)

-The maximum in the `Read-out BFP` channel, corresponds to the upper-limit (x axis) of the generated `Cumulative mean` for each sample.

-If after one analysis your curves are not reaching a plateau, increase this value.
-In the reverse situation where the plateau appears to early, decrease this maximum.
+The maximum in the `Reporter (BFP)` channel, corresponds to the upper-limit (x axis) of the generated `Cumulative mean` for each sample.
+If the curves in the `.pdf` output file are not reaching a plateau, increase this value.

 The value `BFP bins` corresponds to the number of points you want to be displayed on the final graph.
-In order to avoid binning effects of the `Cumulative mean` depending on this value, the `Cumulative mean` is first calculated using a hardcoded 5000 bins value that allows an excellent match between the convergence of the calculated `Cumulative mean` and the actual `Mean` of the population.
-Then, regularly spaced points will be picked to be displayed following the `BFP bins` value that you specified.

 You can remove the background of the system by selecting `Remove negative Control`.
-In this case the negative control will not be displayed (as it becomes equal to 0).
-Deselect this option could be a good option to monitor the real contribution of the background in your experimental/analysis setup, especially for the weakest interactors.
+Unchecking this option is useful to monitor the contribution of the background in your experiment.
+This information is helpful especially for the weakest interactors.

 ![Controls](/doc/Select_Controls.png)

-You need to specify which sample file corresponds to your `negative` (0-0) control, even if no background substraction is applied.
-In this example, the file `0-0.fcs` corresponds to a qY2H experiment performed with the fluorescent empty (0) BD-Bait and AD-Prey fusion proteins.
+You need to specify which sample file corresponds to your `negative` control, even if no background subtraction is applied.
+Typically, the negative control corresponds to a qY2H experiment performed with fluorescent empty BD-Bait and AD-Prey fusion proteins.
+In our work, this control is called 0-0.fcs.

-The `Number of cells` value corresponds to the maximum number of cells to be loaded from your file before doing the dual gating in the `AD-Prey GFP` and `BD-Bait RFP` channels.

-**We highly recommend you to analyse at least 1,000,000 event to obtain a reliable affinity ladder.**
+The value `Number of cells` corresponds to the maximum number of cells to be loaded from your file before doing the dual gating in the `AD-Prey GFP` and `BD-Bait RFP` channels. **We highly recommend you to analyse at least 1 000 000 events to obtain a reliable affinity ladder.**

 You have the possibility to display the `Cumulative mean` in log or linear scale.